Sweet Music

 The first time I saw Shazira dance the greeting, I asked if the Jiku worship the sun.

-“No, Yagrin,” she said slowly, like she was explaining something to a young child.
+“No, Yagrin,” she said slowly, like she was speaking to a young child.

-“And to commit ourselves to embrace the mystery and possibility that the day brings.”
+“And we dance to commit ourselves to embrace the mystery and possibility that surrounds us.”

 Yes, I know how to dance the greeting.

-When I practice, the dance feels unnatural, the words hollow.
+When I practice, the dance feels unnatural, the words hollow, and the feelings a lie.

 So, every day I watch.

-Tzina looks at me shyly withoput speaking, as she moves her body into the starting shape.
+Tzina looks at me shyly without speaking, as she moves her body into the starting shape.

 Then she straightens up, and walks over to me.